Skip to content

 Contract & VM State

 Special keys on contract state are prefixed with _.
-These are managed by Shelter Protocol implementations and must not set by developers.
+These are managed by Shelter Protocol implementations and must not be set by developers.
 Currently, two special keys are defined:

 • _vm — is used to store various metadata critical to interpreting messages that also needs to be sync’d across clients.
 For example, _vm.authorizedKeys stores keys that are used to verify message signatures.